aodhanlutetiae/dj_recsys/building.md

 ## how to make a recommender system

 The principles behind basic recommenders are often quite simple, although the implementation (i.e. building them and getting them running in real life) can quickly get quite complicated.
-More recent approaches are just downright complicated.
+More recent approaches are specialised areas of data science.
 Below are some guides to how to make recommenders

 ---